How International Law is Being Misused to Delegitimise the State of Israel

 Israel on Trial is published by thinc.
-The book, 500 pp, may be ordered for Euro 24,95 + shipping costs.
-Select one of the buttons below to order depending on the desired place of delivery.
+The book (500 pp) may be ordered directly from thinc. for Euro 20 + shipping costs, or Amazon.com.
+Select one of the buttons below to order depending on the place of delivery.

 For delivery in the Netherlands

 For delivery in Austria, Belgium, Denmark, France, Germany, Italy, Luxembourg, Spain, Sweden and the United Kingdom

 For delivery in the rest of the world